Autism Spectrum Disorder

 Diagnosis in Adults

 Diagnosing ASD in adults is often more difficult than diagnosing ASD in children.
-In adults, some ASD symptoms can overlap with symptoms of other mental health disorders, such as anxiety disorder or attention-deficit/hyperactivity disorder (ADHD).
+In adults, some ASD symptoms can overlap with symptoms of other mental health disorders, such as an anxiety disorder or attention-deficit/hyperactivity disorder (ADHD).

 - Social interaction and communication challenges